 I almost felt like I didn’t deserve an entire wardrobe I loved.
 It’s expensive, and most days no one sees me except my husband, my co-workers and maybe the woman who works at the Post Office.
 Why waste a good outfit then?
 I needed ones that I could wash and wear and just not care.

 That’s not to say I didn’t have cute clothes.
 It’s funny, the more I got rid of the old and ugly brown dresses, the more cute sweaters from JCrew and pretty little skirts from Loft I found hidden behind them.
 Clothes I bought knowing they were adorable but never felt like I earned the right to wear them.
 But somehow buying them and letting them sit in my closet – unused – made me feel better.
 That is until I read the Magic of Tidying Up book and had an epiphany.
 One day I grabbed a brown dress that I probably wore once a week, but truly hated, and thought, “Why am I keeping this?”
 I decided I’d rather have fewer items, but love every piece in my closet, then extras I don’t like or even need.

-So I purged.
 Gone went sweaters covered in fuzz that I kept because they were warm.
-Gone was that yellow sweater that washed me out but I kept wearing because it never wrinkled.
+Out went that yellow sweater that washed me out but I kept wearing because it never wrinkled.
 Gone even was the silk nautical shirt I always got compliments on, but never knew what to wear with it, so always felt awkward when I did.

 What I was left with were items that I individually loved, and surprisingly went well together.
 Why did I never think to put my black leggings with that oversized fall sweater?
 They were so perfect; it was so easy.

 I also discovered a few other unintended effects of purging my closet.